Medical Humanities strives to understand what it means to be human, and to explore how we experience health, illness, and healthcare.

-The integration of the four pillars of Medical Humanities are represented by William Osler, who established bedside teaching; Paul Cezanne, to represent experience; the stethoscope and gavel to illustrate the importance of critical and conceptual thinking; and the doctor to represent the role of self-awareness and a commitment to wellness.
+The integration of the four pillars of Medical Humanities are represented by William Osler, who established bedside teaching and provides context; Paul Cezanne, to represent experience; the stethoscope and gavel to illustrate the importance of critical and conceptual thinking; and the doctor creation to represent formation through self-awareness and a commitment to wellness.

 Henry A. Curtis, M.D., FACEP, FAAEM

 Assistant Professor of Digital Humanities, Director of Stanford Literary Lab

 Denning Family Provostial Professor, Music